UpscaleAnon/Chaturbate-Stream-Scraper/README.md

 6: Customizeable doubleclick setting in GUI that can be set to either quick retry, open folder, start, stop, toggle infinite or remove.
 (Ready for next version)

 7: Quicksettings in the GUI for retry timer, retry amount, retry timeout, infinite retry pause timer, filesize limit and corruption check which stores those values in a config.txt (Ready for next version)

+8: Make it save under streamer name folder rather than in subfolder of that with timestamp as it's redundant with filenames already containing timestamp